 Yes, believe it or not, I went to Vang Vieng and didn’t partake in the average party-goer debauchery of drinking in inner-tubes.

-Two dutch boys, a Chinese couple, a Japanese girl and myself squeezed into the wickerwork.
+Two Dutch boys, a Chinese couple, a Japanese girl and I squeezed into the wickerwork.
 It was crisp outside and the sky was illuminated, but shadows still rested upon everything below it.
 The sun was nowhere to be seen.

 And then, without even realizing it, our basket was off the ground.
 The treetops scraped the bottom of our pannier.
 Just like that, I was floating through the air.